TheDarkTrumpet/manga-squirrel/README.md

     $ manga-squirrel queue naruto --volumes=7,8,9
     $ manga-squirrel queue naruto --chapters=10,11,12

-You can monitor the progress of the background download by running resque-web:
+You can monitor the progress of the background download queue by running resque-web:

     $ resque-web